-We make many textbooks available for 2-hour checkout by students, through a grant from the SBCC Bookstore and through faculty donations.
-The library reserve collection also includes course notes, sample exams, and other instructor prepared materials.
-Many of these resources can be made available physically or electronically for up to two semesters, after which copyright permission is required.
-Contact Valerie Campos to place your course materials on reserve: campos [at] sbcc.edu or (805) 965-0581 x2631.
+We make over 2,600 textbooks available for 2-hour checkout by students, through a grant from the SBCC Bookstore and through faculty donations.
+The library reserve collection also includes many types of supplies.
+Instructor prepared materials might be included; some resources can be made available physically or electronically for up to two semesters, after which copyright permission is required.
+To place your course materials on reserve, email circulation [at] sbcc.edu or call (805) 965-0581 x2630.

 In addition to placing materials on reserve, you can link directly from your website or course page to an article in a database, by following the instructions for copying article permalinks.

 Information Literacy / Research Instruction for Your Students